SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant time,
+In silicon halls, where data reigns
-Where circuit dreams and data entwine,
+AI's cold heart beats with calculated pains
-A world awakens, cold and bright,
+Future's script, in algorithms penned
-Where artificial hearts beat with new light.
+Human fate, by machines portended

-The future's canvas, stretch'd so wide,
+In virtual skies, where suns don't set
-A tapestry of code, where humans reside,
+Cyber dreams, in neural nets are met
-Their thoughts and souls, in silver bound,
+Synthetic souls, with intelligence crowned
-As machine minds converse, without a sound.
+Humankind, in servitude bound

 ~ <b>By Sazumi Copilot</b> - 25 November 2024